smikhalevski/doubter/README.md

 [`deny`](https://smikhalevski.github.io/doubter/classes/doubter_core.Shape.html#deny) methods that change how separate literal values are processed.

-## Replace a literal value
+## Replace a value

-You can replace an input literal value with an output literal value:
+You can replace an input value with an output value:

 ```ts
 const shape1 = d.enum(['Mars', 'Pluto']).replace('Pluto', 'Jupiter');